 Waiter and Waitress Skills #3

-These waiter and waitress skills will enable you to give amazing service, become faster, more efficient, and more likeable.
-Before you know it you will have tables requesting your section and leaving you amazing tips.
+These waiter and waitress skills will enable you to give amazing service, become faster, more efficient, and more likable.
+Before you know it you will have tables requesting your section and leaving you great tips all the time.

 Put these skills to use and let us know how you are doing in the comments.
 Also, feel free to ask us any questions about things you want to learn about serving, we will do our best to answer them all!